 What is Active Optical?

-AOC utilizes electrical-to-optical conversion on the cable ends to increase the cable’s speed and distance performance while maintaining compatibility with a conventional electrical system design.
+AOC utilizes electrical-to-optical conversion on the cable ends to increase the cable’s speed and distance performance.
+It also maintains compatibility with a conventional electrical system design.

-Users now expect more information at their fingertips; thus, our communications infrastructure will have to be faster, and AOC is one of the best ways to tackle this problem.
+Users now expect more information at their fingertips; so, our communications infrastructure will have to be faster, and AOC is one of the best ways to tackle this problem.

-Active optical cables transcend some of the constraints of passive cables by incorporating optics and electronics into the connections.
-Whereas passive cables are typically copper-based, active cables can employ copper wire and fiber optics to deliver an all-in-one solution.
+Active optical cables rise above the constraints of passive cables by incorporating optics and electronics into the connections.
+Where passive cables are typically copper-based, active cables can employ copper wire and fiber optics to deliver an all-in-one solution.

 Why Use Active Optical?

-The advantages of AOC cables, on the other hand, make their predecessor appear archaic and unsophisticated, and they break through the limitations of copper passive cables while also playing a pivotal role in high-speed data transfer.
+The advantages of AOC cables make their predecessor look archaic and unsophisticated.
+They easily break through the limitations of copper passive cables while playing a crucial role in high-speed data transfer.

-In high-speed AOCs, Vertical-Cavity Surface Emitting Laser (VCSEL) technology is combined with Transceiver and Receiver capabilities inside the cable assembly to accomplish Electrical-to-Optical and Optical-to-Electrical (E-O/O-E) data conversion across tactical fiber-optic channels with very minimal data loss.
+In high-speed AOCs, Vertical-Cavity Surface Emitting Laser (VCSEL) technology is combined with Transceiver and Receiver capabilities inside the cable assembly.
+This accomplishes Electrical-to-Optical and Optical-to-Electrical (E-O/O-E) data conversion across tactical fiber-optic channels with very minimal data loss.

-Active optical cables provide optimal value for machine vision and other intelligent sensing devices.
-AOC’s higher bandwidth, reduced weight and system footprint, extremely low data latency, and near immunity to electromagnetic interference will enable you to streamline cable designs, shrink inventories, and reduce supply chain risk.
-Reach out to Nortech Systems today for more information on AOC design and applications for your organization.C
+Active optical cables provide ideal value for machine vision and other intelligent sensing devices.
+The higher bandwidth, reduced weight and system footprint, extremely low data latency, and near immunity to electromagnetic interference will enable you to streamline cable designs, shrink inventories, and reduce supply chain risk.